3 murdered Mexican film students caught in gang turf battle - Philly

 Traces of blood and the DNA of two of the students were found at the houses.

+Two suspects have been arrested and several others are being sought.
+Officials close to the investigation said one of the suspects arrested is a local rapper who has some following on social media.

-Investigators also found fake detectives' credentials at the houses; the killers apparently posed as detectives when they pulled the students over.
+Investigators also found fake detectives' credentials at the houses, and prosecutors said the killers apparently posed as detectives when they pulled the students over.

 One gang leader had already been arrested at the aunt's house in 2015 and police had received reports of armed men hanging out at the property in 2017.